-UCN co-operates with the dormitory UC House close to the city centre, which offers spacious, furnished rooms in a social environment with table tennis and a pool table in the common room.
+UCN co-operates with the dormitory UC House which offers spacious, furnished rooms in a social environment with table tennis and a pool table in the common room.
 It is common for students who have either not been offered or are not interested in a dormitory or youth housing to share a flat.
 After some time in Aalborg, a lot of our international students also decide to do this.

 We have learned that if e.g. 2 students register and apply together at AKU, then it is easier to receive an offer for 2 people sharing a flat.
 So this is something that you can think about and try to find another student with whom you can share a flat.
 If you do have any questions regarding this, please send an e-mail to firstname.lastname@example.org.

 Students should expect to pay a deposit for renting a place, which they will get back at the end of renting provided that the place has been kept in good condition.
 Some places students are also requested to pay at least the first month’s rent.
 Therefore do count on extra expenses the first month to get settled.

 UCN has an agreement with UC House which is situated just opposite the largest shopping area in Aalborg with more than 100 shops, in an area called Skalborg.
 You will find everything you need here from supermarkets, banks, pharmacies, etc.